jaspervz/todo-http4s-doobie/README.md

 This example project contains both unit tests, which mock the repository that accesses the database, and integration tests that use the [http4s](http://http4s.org/) HTTP client to perform actual requests.

+Run the tests with `sbt test`.
+The integration tests are in a separate sbt project, run them with `sbt "integrationTest / test"`

 ## Running
 You can run the microservice with `sbt run`.
 By default it listens to port number 8080, you can change this in the `application.conf`.